elixir-crawly/crawly_ui/README.md

 ## Trying it
 You could run it locally using the following commands

-1. docker-compose build
+1. `docker-compose build`
-2. docker-compose up -d postgres
+2. `docker-compose up -d postgres`
-3. docker-compose run ui bash -c "/crawlyui/bin/ec eval \"CrawlyUI.ReleaseTasks.migrate\""
+3. `docker-compose run ui bash -c "/crawlyui/bin/ec eval \"CrawlyUI.ReleaseTasks.migrate\""`
-4. docker-compose up ui worker
+4. `docker-compose up ui worker`

-This should bring the Crawly UI, Crawly worker and postgres database for you.
+This should bring the Crawly UI, Crawly worker (with Crawly Jobs in example folder) and postgres database for you.
 Now you can access the server from localhost:80

 ## Gallery